|Ah dolente partita (SSATB)|

 |Gastoldi, Giovanni Giacomo|

-Mirtillo's riposte to Corisca's provocative advances (Pastor Fido, III/vi).
+Mirtillo pledges his steadfast devotion to Amarilli, despite Corisca's provocative advances (Pastor Fido, III/vi).
 The Alto has been reconstructed.

 |Com' è soave cosa (SSATB)|